mwpowellhtx/cplusplusquestions/README.md

 Key features solving this problem include the following highlights:

 * Supply an integer reader function that reads one integer at a time from an input stream, assuming that one line contains one integer value.
-This can be any stream, file, memory, whatever.
+The stream may be derived from file, memory, and so on.

 * Tally the input numbers in a [std::map](http://www.cplusplus.com/reference/map/), followed by extracting the [std::pair](http://www.cplusplus.com/reference/utility/pair/) elements from the map into a vector.
 From there we can [sort](http://en.cppreference.com/w/cpp/algorithm/sort), print, whatever else we need to do.